RanMC-9918/LED-Propeller-POV/README.md

 ## Description

 This project is a high-speed persistence-of-vision (POV) display that creates images by spinning LED strips on rotating propeller blades.
-As the propellers rotate at approximately 3,000 RPM, the LEDs are synchronized with the fan's position using a hall effect sensor, allowing the human eye to perceive a stable, high-resolution image floating in the air.
-The system is powered by an ESP32 microcontroller, which was selected for its processing power and high-bandwidth Wi-Fi capabilities.
+The propellers should be able to rotate at 3,000 RPM and the LEDs are synchronized with the fan's position using a hall effect sensor to create an image in the air.
+The ESP32 microcontroller should have the bandwidth needed to live stream video to the display in real time.

 ## Criteria